General APR Calculator

 |All Payments and Fees||$2,834.28|

 Mortgage APR Calculator

-Use the calculator below for mortgage loan in the United States.
+Use the calculator below for mortgage loans in the United States.

 Real APR: 4.608%

 |Total of 360 Payments||$364,813.42|

 |All Payments and Fees||$366,313.42|

 The APR is an all-inclusive, annualized cost indicator of a loan.
 It includes interest as well as fees and other charges that borrowers will have to pay.

 Borrowers often confuse APR with the interest rate.
 The interest rate is the amount of compensation per period for borrowing money and includes the cost of principal only.